top of page

 Many parents bring their children to Peregrine School for their early years with the intent to transition them into a public school in kindergarten or first grade.
 Because our programs are fueled by students’ interests, in addition to covering state curriculum, our students have a broader knowledge base and more experience in every subject which better prepares them for continuing onto any school.

 Children who transition from a public or homeschooling environment flourish at the Peregrine School.
 Our students learn in an environment that is nurturing, creative, and fun.
-To experience an environment where children thrive, visit us.

 -Ea6WtlA_edited.jpg